Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Cooling with Gaussian operation

 We verify that $\frac{\partial^2\Sigma_N^*(H_S)}{\partial \bar{n}_j^2}=\frac{\nb_{j-1}}{\nb_j^2}-\frac{\nb_{j-1}+1}{(\nb_j+1)^2}+\frac{1}{\nb_j(\nb_j+1)}>0$ for $\bar{n}_{j-1}\geq \bar{n}_j$, and hence, $\Sigma_N^*(H_S)$ is a strictly convex function of $\bar{n}_1,\dots,\bar{n}_{N-1}$ for $\bar{n}_0\geq \bar{n}_1\geq \dots\geq \bar{n}_{N-1}\geq \bar{n}_N$.
 Therefore, the minimum of $\Sigma_N^*(H_S)$ is reached if and only if $\frac{\partial \Sigma_N^*(H_S)}{\partial \bar{n}_j}=0$, which gives

-where we define $\beta\omega_j=g_j (j=0,\dots,N)$ for convenience, and $g_0$ and $g_N$ are the boundary condition.
+where we define $\beta\omega_j=g_j (j=0,\dots,N)$ for convenience, and $g_0$ and $g_N$ are the boundary conditions.
 Eq.~(\ref{eq:opt_spec}) can be solved numerically and plotted in Fig.~\ref{fig:TL}, see also Fig.~\ref{fig:Traj} in Appendix \ref{app:A3}.
-The results indicate a substantial reduction in heat dissipation even for finite $N$.
+For a finite number of machine modes $N$, we observe a substantial reduction in heat dissipation as $N$ increases.
 In particular, the dissipation decreases by more than half with the introduction of just one additional machine mode ($N=2$).

 In the limit where $N$ is large, such that $(g_j-g_{j-1})^k N^2$ is infinitesimal for $k\geq3$, Eq.~(\ref{eq:opt_spec}) can be solved analytically as

 Therefore, the optimal entropy production for large $N$ reads